'Recycle Everywhere' beverage container stats dropped from consultant report, citing lack of transparency | CBC News

 In a deposit return system, calculating recovery rates is as simple as dividing the number of bottles returned at depots by the number of bottles sold into the market.

-Ultimately, the CBCRA is dividing the total weights-worth of recovered qualifying beverage containers by the total reported weight of bottles sold into the market.
+The beverage container recycling association divides the total weight of recovered qualifying beverage containers by the total reported weight of bottles sold into the market.

 However, the entire calculation relies on a series of assumptions and decisions such as whether to include the weight of bottle caps and labels in the initial weights as the product enters the market and how to adjust the recovered weights at the recycling plant to account for contaminants such as leftover liquid, lemons slices and rocks shoved into the container.

-The final recovered amounts are derived by extrapolating the results of a few dozen annual recycling composition audits and applying it to the total volume of recyclables generated in the province.
+The final recovered amounts are derived by extrapolating the results of a few dozen annual recycling composition audits and applying that to the total volume of recyclables generated in the province.

 Performance claims not verifiable